Techtonica/curriculum/electives/mocha-testing.md

 // Failing
 foo.should.equal('bar');
 ```
+Note: If you like this style, you can use the [should library](https://www.npmjs.com/package/should) with Mocha, as that is a common reason to use it over Jasmine.
 - As you may have noticed, Chai provides a lot of flexibility in how you structure assertions!
 For personal projects, choose the style that you prefer.
 When working in an existing codebase with Chai, use the style of the surrounding code.

 ### Common Mistakes / Misconceptions